Lesson 24 Section 2

 Fractions, then, when expressed as decimals, will be either exact or inexact.
 Inexact decimals nevertheless exhibit a pattern of digits.
 The

 Which fractions -- in lowest terms -- will have exact decimals?
-Only those in which the factors of the denominator are 2's and/or 5's.
-For it will be possible to multiply only such denominators so that they become a power of 10 -- which are the denominators that a decimal fraction is understood to have.
-2's and 5's are the factors of powers of 10.
+Only those whose denominators could be multiplied to become a power of 10.
+For they are the denominators that a decimal fraction is understood to have.
+They are the numbers whose only factors are 2's and/or 5's; which are the only factors of the powers of 10.

 Here are a few of the numbers that are composed only of 2's or 5's: